Prag8855/aab/content/guides/ottonova-review.md

 ## Summary

 Ottonova is okay.
 It's not *bad*, but it's also not special.
 You can **[get a quote from Ottonova](/out/ottonova)**, and decide if it works for you.
-It's better if a health insurance broker helps you choose health insurance.
+You might get a better deal if you [talk to a insurance broker](/guides/german-health-insurance#insurance-brokers).

 ### Pros